oracle/weblogic-toolkit-ui/documentation/staging/1.3/content/navigate/model.md

 The variable will show up in both the model and the variables editor on the `Code View` page.
 Likewise, when adding an application, you supply the path to the EAR, WAR, or JAR file (or directory); that path will be put in the archive editor on the `Code View` page.

-Note that if you create a new model using the `Design View` pages, the `Design View` will insert the `AdminUserName` and `AdminPassword` fields into the `domainInfo` section of the model with their values set to variables whose values you will need to provide.
+Note that if you create a new model using the `Design View` pages, then the `Design View` will insert the `AdminUserName` and `AdminPassword` fields into the `domainInfo` section of the model with their values set to variables whose values you will need to provide.
 This is intended to help you create a domain with all of the required fields.